mongock/mongock-driver-simpsonsdb/README.md

 ## Springboot module
-This module is about providing the required configuration to allow the driver to be used with Mongock autoconfiguration for Springoot.
+This module is about providing the required configuration to allow the driver to be used with Mongock autoconfiguration for Springboot.

 ### 12. Create Springboot module
-Inside the project create a module with te name `DATABASE_NAME-springboot-driver`, in this example `simpsonsdb-springoot-driver`
+Inside the project create a module with te name `DATABASE_NAME-springboot-driver`, in this example `simpsonsdb-springboot-driver`

 ### 13. Create package `io.mongock.driver.DATABASE_NAME.springboot.config`

 ### 14. Configure module's pom
-- Import you recently created driver module. in this example:
+- Import you recently created driver module.
+In this example:
 ```xml
         <dependency>
             <groupId>io.mongock</groupId>